 - Consider providing manuals and/or internet reviews for high-dollar items, especially if they have unique features.
 Secure them to items in a Ziploc bag.

 - Make sure DVDs, CDs, etc. are in their CORRECT packages and seal with masking tape.
+Open dvd's and puzzles to count pieces and to check content before sealing.

 - Packing tape and/or cable ties are usually ideal for toy items.